Join us for Climate Conversations, short presentations and conversations. Bring your thoughts and questions to share with the community.

 Stratford’s Planned Climate Initiatives

-Where we are and where we’re going, with guest speaker, Sadaf Ghalib the Climate Change Program Manager for the City of Stratford
+Where we are and where we’re going, with guest speaker, Sadaf Ghalib the Climate Change Program Manager for the City of Stratford.

 The following shared with permission from Sadaf Ghalib Climate Manager, City of Stratford: